finbourne/notifications-sdk-java/sdk/docs/SubscriptionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SubscriptionsApi apiInstance = apiFactory.build(SubscriptionsApi.class);

         SubscriptionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(SubscriptionsApi.class);
         String scope = "scope_example"; // String | The scope that identifies a subscription
         String code = "code_example"; // String | The code that identifies a subscription
         try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.deleteSubscription(scope, code).execute(opts);

             apiInstance.deleteSubscription(scope, code).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling SubscriptionsApi#deleteSubscription");